ThomasSwisher/student-workbook/src/reflections/wk1/quiz1.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
-diplay: flex; enables the sizing of all direct chidleren of a parent.
+diplay: flex; enables the sizing of all direct chidren of a parent.
 ```

 **11.** What `CSS` properties affect the size of a box model?